LeonAnthonyMenge/AKI-Trading-Model/Test4-Raw Material/Readme.md

 # Short description: ​
 Using a LSTM for predicting the DAX Index wether it is profitable to buy on a given day or not.
+It uses Gold & Brent Crude Oil to look for possible correlations in order to improve the prediction.

 ##  Modeling architecture
 - LSTM